bartificer/programming-by-stealth/docs/pbs99.md

 This set up two *is-a* relationships — `DecimalCurrency` is a `Currency`, and `DenominatedCurrency` is a `Currency`.

 As you can see, the code in `money.js` is long!
-The intention is not to go through every line of the fine in detail, but instead, to focus on a few highlights that serve to illustrate important concepts.
+The intention is not to go through every line of the file in detail, but instead, to focus on a few highlights that serve to illustrate important concepts.
 I commented the code heavily in the hope that it would make sense by itself.

 Note that the code in `money.js` assumes that three open-source libraries have been loaded before loading `money.js`: